 Our North American Music and International Music segments typically experience higher operating income in the second and third quarters as our outdoor venues and international festivals are primarily used or occur during May through September.
-Our motor sports operations, included in other, typically experiences higher operating income during the first quarter of the calendar year.
-Our United Kingdom theater venue operation typically experiences its higher operating income during the first and fourth quarters of the calendar year as the theatrical venues have their highest rental usage from September through March.
-In addition, the timing of tours of top-grossing acts in our Global Artists segment can impact comparability of quarterly results year over year, although annual results may or may not be impacted.
+Our motor sports operations, included in other operations, typically experience higher operating income during the first quarter of the calendar year.
+Our United Kingdom theater venue operations typically experience higher operating income during the first and fourth quarters of the calendar year as the theatrical venues have their highest rental usage from September through March.
+In addition, the timing of tours of top-grossing acts in our Artist Nation segment can impact comparability of quarterly results year over year, although annual results may or may not be impacted.